-A typical Maths lesson will last approximately 1 hour.
-Maths is taught daily.
-Early Morning Work is provided for children three times a week (Monday, Tuesday and Wednesday) for most year groups.
 Lessons will begin with activities which support fluency and automaticity in and recall of number facts.
 Following this, the lesson will move onto a concept/objective being taught (generally within a context).
-Children will learn to master the concept individually and with their talking partner using a range of cognitive processes.
+Children will learn to master the concept individually and with their learning partner using a range of cognitive processes.
 The promotion of discussion ensures that mathematical ideas are introduced in a logical way to support conceptual understanding.

 In KS1, problems are almost always presented using concrete or pictorial representations.
 Children may also use manipulatives in KS2.
-Teachers use careful questions to draw out children's discussions and their reasoning and the children learn from misconceptions through whole class reasoning.
-The teacher uses this part of the lesson to address any initial errors and confirm the different methods and strategies that can be used.
+Teachers use careful questioning skills to draw out children's discussions and their reasoning and the children learn from misconceptions through whole class reasoning.
+The teacher uses this part of the lesson to address any initial errors or misconceptions and confirm the different methods and strategies that can be used.

 Following this, children may be presented with varied similar problems which they might discuss with a partner or within a small group - 'Your Turn'.
 At this point, scaffolding is carefully reduced to prepare children for independent practice.
 Children may record their thinking on whiteboards and/or maths quick work books.
-The addition of Maths Working Walls in all classes has enabled ongoing learning to be displayed in order to remind children of key aspects of their learning within a block of work.
+Maths Working Walls in all classes has enabled ongoing learning to be displayed in order to remind children of key aspects of their learning within a block of work.

 Within all lessons, there will be elements of 'challenge' which promotes a greater depth of thinking.
 Children will generally move to an independent aspect of the lesson.
-This practice uses conceptual and procedural variation to build fluency and develop greater understanding of underlying mathematical concepts as well as reasoning and problem-solving skills to develop a greater level of depth.
+This practice uses conceptual and procedural variation to build fluency and develop greater understanding of underlying mathematical concepts as well as reasoning and problem solving skills to develop a greater level of depth.
 Children can be provided with further 'Deeper Thinking' tasks to complete in their own maths book to demonstrate mastery of an objective.